-The name "High Peaks" was given to 46 Adirondack mountains that were higher than 4,000 feet (1,219 m.)
-Later, it was determined that one peak had been overlooked and four of the original group were actually a little lower than the 4,000 foot elevation.
-However, the original group designated as the 46 High Peaks of the Adirondacks remained.
+Big, bold, and beautiful, the Adirondack High Peaks have been a magnet for explorers for more than 150 years.
+The original list of High Peaks included the 46 Adirondack mountains that were higher than 4,000 feet in elevation.
+Later, it was determined that one mountain had been overlooked and four of the original group were actually a little lower than 4,000 feet.

 These days, people seeking the coveted 46er patch must summit the mountains on the original list.
 Most of the High Peaks are located in the Lake Placid/Keene-Keene Valley area.

 Roughly twenty of the High Peaks do not have a marked trail to the top.
 On those mountains unmaintained, unmarked herd paths have developed over the years.
 These paths are generally easy to follow, but anyone attempting them should know how to use a map and compass.
 Hikers are urged to buy a good hiking guidebook or to hire an Adirondack guide.

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.

 In winter, it is especially important to come prepared and practice ways to Love Your ADK; the best way to avoid emergencies is to properly plan and prepare for your trip.